Ginger (Brockhampton album): Critical reception

 Ginger was met with generally favorable reviews.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 75, based on 12 reviews.
-The aggregator Any Decent Music gave the album a weighted average score of 6.5 out of 10, based on 7 reviews.
+The aggregator AnyDecentMusic? gave the album a weighted average score of 6.5 out of 10, based on 7 reviews.

 Amongst the more favourable reviews, AllMusic's Neil Z. Yeung described the album "As their most compact effort to date, Ginger wastes little time, delivering a fully immersive and inventive genre-blurring experience akin to contemporary-era releases by Tyler, the Creator and Frank Ocean."
 In a review for DIY, Elly Watson called the album the band's "most mature and concise work to date," which "deliver some of their most raw and unfiltered verses so far."
 Sophie Walker reviewed the album for The Line of Best Fit, where she claimed that "Ginger yields a sound that is more emotionally evolved than any album thus far.
 Where The Saturation Trilogy was raw youthfulness and Iridescence was loaded with erratic expression, Ginger is, at last, the coherence we have been searching for.
 Here is a band who have had the chance to breathe, to live, to process – the result is Brockhampton have finally come of age."

 David Skipworth was also receptive in an appraisal for The New Zealand Herald, stating it "showcases the myriad directions in which the group could go and ultimately reassures fans that Brockhampton are here to stay."
 Reviewing the album for NME, Will Richards wrote "Brockhampton push themselves forward gently in musical terms...
 [The album] is the sound of the lyrical weight of ‘Iridescence’ being forcibly lifted off the band, with auto-tuned melodies floating around a catchy, snappy beat.
 It’s utter bliss."
 In the review for Variety, Brandom Yu declared that "With 'Ginger,' their fifth record in just over two years, they’ve presented their tightest and potentially most memorable album yet.
 Across twelve tracks, the rap collective is noticeably more controlled and concise."

 Some reviewers were more lukewarm in their reception to the album.
 In the review for Clash, Debbie Ijaduola called the album "new ground for Brockhampton, and a gentle nudge to others, urging them to go on their own paths of rediscovery and explore their roots.
 Thing is, we might need a bit more than a gentle nudge."
 HipHopDX reviewer Daniel Spielberger wrote, "Iridescence proved that the group could survive Vann’s abrupt departure, Ginger exposes their creative limitations."
 Reviewing the album for Pitchfork, Sheldon Pearce concluded that "There is little here that suggests holism.
 They like to call themselves a boy band, but boy bands are, at the very least, in sync."
 Christopher R. Weingarten was also critical in a review for Rolling Stone where he felt that the band "rarely take these topics [mental health, relationships, addiction, and their faith in God] too far past surface level brushes, resulting in a lot of talking sad and saying nothing."